formly-js/angular-formly/README.md

 properties, you have pretty much full reign over the `options.templateOptions` object.
 Just be aware that angular-formly does make use of common parameters like `required` or `onClick` to automatically add attributes to `ng-model` elements.

+## apiCheck

+angular-formly uses [apiCheck.js](https://github.com/kentcdodds/apiCheck.js) to do type validation to help you use formly correctly.
+If you wish to disable this (in production that is recommended) then simply inject `apiCheck` and disable it with `apiCheck.disable()`.

 ## Roadmap

 - See the [issues labeled enhancement](labels/enhancement)